nus-cs2103-AY2021S1/ip/docs/README.md

 1. Ensure that you have Java `11` or above installed on your computer.
 2. Download the latest Duke Jar from [here](https://github.com/dianneloh9/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the *home folder* for your Duke program.
-4. Double click the file to start the app.
+4. Double click the file to start the app for Windows, or run `java -jar duke.jar` for Mac.
 You should see the below GUI after a few seconds:
 ![landing page](/docs/landing.png)
 5. Type the command in the command box and press Enter to execute it.